alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 };
 ```

-### Custom Avatars
+## Custom Avatars

-You can also create custom avatars, such as icons, using the `children` prop.
+You can also create custom avatars like icons using `children`.

 ```tsx
 import React from 'react';